 Getting on the table, the opponents are all online players, which is already a bit intimidating as you are facing other players and their styles here.
 The game is pretty straight forward – two blinds, and the others will get to call, raise or fold depending on their cards or the size of their guts.
 Obviously bluffing will very much be in the picture here so you have to take that into consideration.

-As seen above, the camera is pretty much a first-person shot from your character’s point of view, making the experience a very personal one indeed.
+As seen above, the camera in Poker Club is pretty much the first-person shot from your character’s point of view, making the experience a very personal one indeed.
 You can look at other players to see their name and status, which will get forward on the right side of the screen to help you identify who is who on the table.

 You have two prompts in the bottom middle of the screen, one is to check your own cards and the other to look at the common cards, which may not be very visible depending on where you’re placed on the table.
 This gives players clearer vision to make their decisions and coupled with a long timer you definitely get to think well before you make your decision.
 In fact, the timer may be a tad too long, as apart from the time itself you have an additional timer which counts down, after which if you have not made your move you automatically fold.